Parodi i dri (2021)

 for violin, clarinet in Bb, and piano

-For reasons of register and colour, the violin’s lowest string is tuned a whole tone lower than usual, allowing a closer alignment with the clarinet’s low register.
+The violin’s lowest string is tuned a whole-tone lower than usual, for the sake of a closer rapprochement with the clarinet’s low register.

 Performance / Recording